 After initial recognition, intangible assets other than those with indefinite useful lives are amortized over their respective estimated useful lives, and measured at cost less accumulated amortization and impairment losses.
 Intangible assets are amortized from the date when they are available for use.
 The intangible assets, other than those with indefinite useful lives and those that are not available for use, are amortized on a straight-line basis over their estimated useful lives.

 The estimated useful lives of major intangible assets are as follows:

-Capitalized development costs

-Software

-Customer relationships

-Technologies

-mainly 20 years

-mainly 20 years

-10 - 20 years
+- Capitalized development costs mainly 20 years - Software 5 10 years